 Use Common Search Terms When Deciding on Your Name.

 Think of how people might search for your business.
 For instance, “SoCal” is a common term for southern California that most people have heard of.
-Others like “the six” are commonly known as a nickname for Toronto, Canada, but keep in mind that some of these names age out, think older names of Toronto “t-dot” (think the 1980s to early 2000s) or “Hogtown” (back when the Toronto Maple Leafs were winning Stanley Cups) are probably still recognized but aren’t really current.
+Others like “the six” are commonly known as a nickname for Toronto, Canada, but keep in mind that some of these names age out.
+Think older words of Toronto “t-dot” (think the 1980s to early 2000s) or “Hogtown” (back when the Toronto Maple Leafs were winning Stanley Cups) are probably still recognized but aren’t current.

 Can You Use “Realtor” in Your Domain Name?

-The term ‘REALTOR®’ is a trademark.
-You must be an active member in good standing.
-To use it.
-Also, you have to be careful about how you use the term in advertising.
-For instance, saying you are “the best Realtor in town” is like saying they are the “best member of NAR” – which obviously doesn’t make sense.
+The term ‘REALTOR®’ is a trademark, and you must be an active member in good standing and use it.
+Also, you must be careful about how you use the term in advertising.
+For instance, saying you are “the best Realtor in town” is like saying they are the “best member of NAR”, – which doesn’t make sense.
 See this page for more information.

 What Can an SEO Company Do for You?

 If you are buying a new name, sometimes it has been registered before and might have been used as a spam domain.
-An SEO expert can usually check the name’s history and check the domain’s “backlink profile.”
+An SEO expert can usually check the name’s history and the domain’s “backlink profile.”

 Hopefully, this will give you some ideas about how to go about picking a domain name for your real estate company.